Joh201/Rock-Paper-Scissors-Lizard-Spock/README.md

   <li>
    The Game options
    <ul>
-     <li>It clearly instructs the user to choose an option to start playing the game and hence avoids confusion on the players part.</li>
+     <li>It clearly instructs the user to choose an option inorder to start playing the game and hence avoids confusion on the players part.</li>
      <li> This section contains buttons that represent each of the available choices of the game, and enables the user to make a choice by clicking one of the buttons that refer to a particular choice: Rock, Paper, Scissors, Lizard or Spock. </li>
      <li> The computer makes a random choice with the help of the javascript algorithm.</li>
  </ul>